• Skip to primary navigation

 What Goes Well With Loaded Cauliflower Bake

-This bake is bold and filling, so pair it with lighter or leaner sides.
+This bake is bold and filling, so pair it with lighter or leaner sides, thanks to the rich cheddar and bacon, since the cheddar supplies umami-rich fat and the bacon adds smoky salt.

 Side DishWhy It Works